Warren1001/ighe/README.md

 # In-game Hero Editor for D2R

 I tried my best to establish a pattern for cube recipes, here are the changes:
-- Akara's Misc page has a lot of new stuff.
+- Akara's Misc page has a lot of items for sale.
 - Sell and buy values are drastically modified.
 Sell values are in the millions and buy values are close to 1.
 - New characters start with a Cube in their inventory.
 If a brand new character does not start with a Cube, the mod is not installed correctly.
 - Some vendors may sell different items than they usually do, I started work on changing what vendors sell a while back but didn't get too far and don't remember how much I've done.